Fermi polaron laser in two-dimensional semiconductors: Introduction

 Motivated by this progress, we theoretically study the nonlinear relaxation dynamics of optically excited exciton-polarons.
 Specifically, we consider the situation depicted in Fig.~\ref{fig:As}(a), where excitons are pumped into the higher-energy repulsive polaron branch.
-Subsequent relaxation into finite momentum states of the lower branch creates a metastable population of attractive polarons, which can decay either through slow nonradiative processes or through fast radiative processes limited to very small momenta within the light cone.
+Subsequent relaxation into finite momentum states of the lower branch creates a metastable population of attractive polarons, which decays either through slow nonradiative processes or through fast radiative processes limited to very low momenta within the light cone.
 A key result of this paper is that the relaxation dynamics of attractive polarons change qualitatively as a function of pump power.
-At low pump power, relaxation to near-zero momentum states happens through a cascade of scattering events with small momentum transfer, creating a bottleneck that makes the conversion of attractive polarons into photons inefficient [black arrows in Fig.~\ref{fig:As}(a)].
-At high pump power, however, a significant number of polarons can accumulate at the end of the cascade just outside the light cone, where momentum relaxation is particularly slow.
-The large occupation of low-momentum polaron states triggers stimulated scattering to this region in momentum space [red dotted arrow in Fig.~\ref{fig:As}(a)], which short-circuits the cascade and dramatically enhances the radiative efficiency.
-This is accompanied by a large increase in spatial and temporal coherence of the emitted light.
+At low power, relaxation to near-zero momentum states happens through a cascade of scattering events with small momentum transfer, creating a bottleneck that makes the conversion of attractive polarons into photons inefficient [black arrows in Fig.~\ref{fig:As}(a)].
+At high pump power, however, polarons accumulate just outside the light cone, where relaxation is particularly slow.
+The large occupation of low-momentum polaron states triggers stimulated scattering to this region in momentum space [red dotted arrow in Fig.~\ref{fig:As}(a)], which short-circuits the cascade and dramatically enhances the radiative efficiency as well as the spatial and temporal coherence of the emitted light.

-In contrast to a cavity-enhanced coupling, where the population is accumulated at the center of the light-cone~\cite{carusotto2013quantum}, here the light-matter coupling is too weak to form exciton-polaritons that would allow for relaxation down to zero momentum.
-While this obviously reduces the emission intensity, it at the same comes with a potentially smaller linewidth, set by the polaron inverse lifetime.
+In contrast to a cavity-enhanced coupling, where the population is accumulated at the center of the light-cone~\cite{carusotto2013quantum,wu2015monolayer,salehzadeh2015optically,Ye2015monolayer}, here the light-matter coupling is too weak to form exciton-polaritons that would enable relaxation to zero momentum.
+While this obviously reduces the emission intensity, it also allows for a potentially smaller linewidth as the dressing of excitons by electron-hole excitations can increase the polaron lifetime beyond the nonradiative exciton lifetime.
 This situation is analogous to bad-cavity lasers, where the excitation is mainly stored in the gain medium~\cite{thompson_badcavity_2016}.
-Moreover, due to the dressing of excitons by electron-hole excitations, the laser linewidth can be reduced below the exciton nonradiative lifetime.